Poster: Political uses

 The first widespread use of illustrated posters for political ends occurred during the First World War.
 War bond drives and recruitment posters soon replaced commercial advertisements.
 German graphic designers who had pioneered the simple Sachplakat style in the years leading up to the war, applied their talents to the war effort.
 Artists working for the Allied cause also adapted their art in wartime, as well.

-During the Second World War many posters were distributed by the U.S. government and often were displayed in post offices.
+During the Second World War many posters were distributed by the US government and often were displayed in post offices.
 Many were designed to provide rationale for adaptation to the rationing of supplies such as gasoline and foods.

 The 1960s saw the rise of pop art and protest movements throughout the West; both made great use of posters and contributed to the revitalization of posters at this time.
 Perhaps the most acclaimed posters were those produced by French students during the so-called, "événements", of May 1968.
 During the 1968 Paris student riots and for years to come, Jim Fitzpatrick's stylized poster of Marxist revolutionary Che Guevara (based on the photograph, Guerrillero Heroico), also became a common youthful symbol of rebellion.

 After the September 11 attacks, in the United States, public schools across the country hung framed posters of "In God We Trust" in their "libraries, cafeterias, and classrooms."
 The American Family Association supplied several 11-by-14-inch posters to school systems.